CSCAR/workshop-stata-intro/stata_markdown/04-data-manipulation.md

 <</dd_do>>
 ~~~~

-`tostring` also accepts the `force` option when using `replace`, we recommend instead to **never** use `replace` with `tostring` (you probably
+`tostring` also accepts the `force` option when using `replace`, we recommend instead to **never** use `replace` with `tostring` (you probably should
-shouldn't use it with `destring either!).
+not use it with `destring either!).

 ^#^^#^^#^ `encode` and `decode`

-If we have a string variable which has non-numerical values (e.g. `race` with values "white", "black", "hispanic", etc), the ideal way to store it is
+If we have a string variable which has non-numerical values (e.g. `race` with values "white", "black", "Hispanic", etc), the ideal way to store it is
 as numerical with [value labels](data-management.html#label-values) attached.
 While we could do this manually using a combination of `gen` and
 `replace` with some conditionals, a less tedious way to do so is via `encode`.

 The "auto" data set does not have a good string variable to demonstrate this on, so we'll switch to the "surface" data set, which contains sea surface
 temperature measurements from a number of locations over two days.
 (Remember this will erase any existing unsaved changes!
-You won't need any
+You will not need any
 modifications you've made to "auto" going forward, but if you do want to save it, do so first!)

 ~~~~